canturk/qmtoolbox/README.md

        | ThermalQM |    | FockQM(*)|   |CoherentQM(*)|
        +-----------+    +----------+   +-------------+

-    (*) The code for FockQM and CoherentQM "quad.py" does not exist.
+    (*) The class definitions for FockQM and CoherentQM were removed from "quad.py".

    - Class **QuadMeasure** defines a quadrature measurement protocol for the coupled system: